i67khan/HackThePentagon/README.md

 # HackThePentagon
-Hey if you're looking for the Stduy Buddy app then you're in teh right place!
+Hey if you're looking for the Stduy Buddy app then you're in the right place!
 To get things started you can clone the repo onto your personal device by typing the following command into your terminal
 ```
 git clone https://github.com/i67khan/HackThePentagon